Mexican Hot Chocolate Mocha: A Spicy Coffee Recipe To Try

 - For a rich, indulgent, and delicious drink, whole milk is the best choice, but it is high in saturated fat, which may concern some coffee drinkers.
 In this case, 1% or 2% are acceptable substitutes.

 - If you are lactose intolerant, dairy-free milks are also great.
-Just opt for something unsweetened, unflavoured, and with a bit of body, like almond, cashew, or oat milk.
+Just opt for something unsweetened, unflavored, and with a bit of body, like almond, cashew, or oat milk.

-- Chiles de Arbol is a small, red Mexican chilli known for having a fiery heat and nutty, smoky flavour (3).
-They work very nicely in spiced coffee drinks, but you can substitute any dried red chilli you can find, keeping in mind that some may be hotter than others.
+- Chiles de Arbol is a small, red Mexican chili known for having a fiery heat and nutty, smoky flavor (3).
+They work very nicely in spiced coffee drinks, but you can substitute any dried red chili you can find, keeping in mind that some may be hotter than others.
 Depending on your tolerance for spicy food, you can use more or less than the recommended amount.

 - If you can’t find dried chilies, you can also use ½ tsp of ground spices like cayenne pepper or chipotle powder.

 - Again, the type of sugar you use is up to you.
 White sugar adds sweetness without affecting the drink’s flavor.
 Brown sugar or demerara sugar will add a darker, molasses character to the drink.
 For the most authentic option, use piloncillo, a Mexican cane sugar similar to brown sugar.
 It is used in the traditional Mexican spiced coffee known as cafe de olla.

 - Natural or Dutch-processed unsweetened cocoa powder will work for this drink; the higher the quality, the better (4).
 Just don’t use hot cocoa mix, as this already contains sugar and evaporated milk powder.

 How to Make a Mexican Hot Chocolate Mocha